1. Get up when your alarm goes off.

 5. If you’ve completed your list, STOP.

 There’s being productive and then there’s being a work-a-holic.
 You’re not being lazy if you’re not being productive 24/7, and there is no ongoing competition to see if you can do more work today than you did yesterday.
 Do something you want to do, simply because you want to do it.
 Read a book.
 Watch a movie.
 Write that blog post you’ve been thinking about for a little while.
 Try a new recipe.
 Take a nap.
 I refer to this type of thing as “me time” and it’s super important.
 It helps me feel like I’m living life rather than my life living me.
-AND this will help you have the energy and motivation for when tomorrow’s to-do list comes around.
+AND this will help you have the energy and ability to stay motivated for when tomorrow’s to-do list comes around.